 Live Well Omaha leads the strategy, mission and communication for Live Well Omaha Kids, a collaborative of 40+ partners working to instill healthy habits in youth that will last a lifetime.
 Additionally, Live Well Omaha also facilitates Partners for Healthy Schools (PHS), a professional development program that develops school staff to create healthy practice, policy and built environment changes to promote healthy eating and physical activity, which reached more than 8,000 children in the 2014-15 school year.

 The quality and availability of the spaces where we bike, walk and play all impact health and the risk of chronic disease.
 To encourage Active Transportation, Live Well Omaha teaches bike safety to adults and youth and administers the Commuter Challenge, which encourages more people to try active transportation (bike, walk, bus, carpool) for a chance to earn prizes.
 Finally, Live Well Omaha serves on the working committee to implement a Complete Streets policy to provide safe, accessible streets for all users.

-Heartland B-cycle, is a program of Live Well Omaha offering 150 bicycles at 30+ stations to the public to use for transportation and recreation.
+Heartland B-cycle, currently being incubated by Live Well Omaha, offers 150 bicycles at 30+ stations to the public to use for transportation and recreation.
 More than 7,000 rides were had in the first six months of 2015.

 We welcome all organizations that share our vision of improved health for area residents and of a thriving Omaha well into the future.